 - Those who consistently trade against probability will underperform.

-My name is Troy Bombardia, founder and head trader at Fundamental Capital, the investment strategy and research firm behind Bull Markets.
+I’m Troy Bombardia, founder and head trader at Fundamental Capital, the investment strategy and research firm behind Bull Markets.

 I worked in my family’s hedge fund for almost 10 years (from 2008-2017).
 We increased our capital by 40x during those 10 years, which is an average annual return of 44%.
+We primarily traded gold and silver.

 - Investment research firms only highlighted their accurate market calls.
 But when you look at the number of times they were wrong, they’re no better than a 50-50 coin toss!